Ankur/Prep-FTC-Team/README.md

 ## Differences from Current Robotics Club

-* Organized meetings
-* Have a goal to work towards
+* More organized meetings since there is a goal to work towards
-* Have opportunities for newer members to learn by
+* Have opportunities for newer members to learn by working on new designs and exercising their creativity
-* Learning by building and doing
+* Learning by building and doing - hands on approach for everyone

 ## Season Timeline